Andy Spence

-Andrew Peter Spence (born 8 January 1983) is an English football manager who currently is an assistant head coach of American professional soccer team NJ/NY Gotham FC.
-He previously managed Everton women's team and the Canada women's national soccer team.
+Andrew Peter Spence (born 8 January 1983) is an English professional football coach who is currently assistant head coach of National Women's Soccer League team Gotham.
+He has previously coached Women's Super League club Everton and the Canada women's national team.

 Education

 He is a diploma graduate in football management from the University of Liverpool and has a degree in science and football from the Liverpool John Moores University.

 Management career

 First stint with Everton

 The first position Spence held with Everton was a stint as director of the Everton Centre of Excellence, which is an academy program tasked with training girls between the ages of Under-9s through Under-17s.

 By 2004, Spence began his Everton managing career as an assistant to Mo Marley.
 During his time as an assistant, Spence helped the club win the 2008 League Cup and the 2010 FA Cup.

 On 14 November 2012 Marley stepped down at the end of the last campaign, naming Spence as the new first team manager.
 After three seasons with the Blues, Spence stepped down citing the club's need to move forward after being relegated at the conclusion of the 2014 season after 21 seasons in the top flight and struggling form in the FA WSL 2.
 He would be succeeded by Nicola Anderson and retake his position at the club's Centre of Excellence.